krishnapranayangara/Machine-learning/README.md

 ## 1. Learnt how to commit code
 ## 2. Git Structure and logging
-## 3. Exception HAndling and testing the code
+## 3. Exception Handling and testing the code